DecolonialResearchMeth_WebImage.jpg

 Vision and Mission

-Mission: The BEST Research Center is emerging from a recognized need for services oriented toward empowerment, healing and reconciliation, community building, and bridging information and knowledge gaps with Ethnic St Ethnic Studies, and place and relational learning in New Mexico.
-The BEST RC is motivated to support social justice causes through research informed by critical place inquiries, decolonial praxis, programmatic efforts, policy advocacy, sustainable and equitable partnerships, and critical social practices.
+Mission: The BEST RC is emerging from a recognized need for services and approaches oriented toward empowerment, healing and reconciliation, community building, and bridging information and knowledge gaps with Ethnic Studies.
+The BEST RC is poised to support social justice causes through research informed by critical place-based inquiries, decolonial praxis, programmatic efforts, policy advocacy, and sustainable and equitable partnerships.

-The BEST Research Center’s mission is to co-create knowledges rooted in place and Borderlands histories to generate practices of justice, love, and liberation based on relational ethics answerable to people and place.
-It is dedicated to promoting understanding and awareness of the New Mexican experience through a concerted effort in five areas: K20 education, community engagement, scholarly research dissemination or accessibility, social justice advocacy and activism, and policy analysis.
+The BEST RC’s mission is to co-create knowledges rooted in place and Borderlands histories to generate practices of justice, love, and liberation based on relational ethics answerable to people and place.
+It is dedicated to promoting understanding and awareness of the New Mexican/Borderlands experience through a concerted effort in research and scholarship, education and learning, community outreach/public knowledge.